kubernetes/enhancements/keps/sig-storage/4049-storage-capacity-scoring-of-nodes-for-dynamic-provisioning/README.md

 If e2e tests are not necessary or useful, explain why.
 -->

-The following e2e tests are planned:
+The following e2e tests are under review in [kubernetes/kubernetes#138497](https://github.com/kubernetes/kubernetes/pull/138497):

 - When only static provisioning is available, or a mixture of static provisioning and dynamic provisioning is available:
   - Does it pass traditional tests?